• Skip to main content

 Many people sign arbitration agreements, when they go to the doctor, or when they buy other services.
 If the agreement is valid, it may mean that you cannot sue in court if you are wronged.
 Arbitration is an expensive way to resolve a dispute, since each side has to pay the arbitrator, who acts as a judge, but is usually an attorney.
 In court, judges work for the public, and while the losing side may have to pay court costs, they will not have to pay the judge’s salary.
 If you are asked to sign a document with an arbitration requirement in it, see if the company giving you the document insists on keeping the arbitration clause, and remember that arbitration may mean that you can’t go to court if you are later injured.

-Filed Under: Cases in the News Tagged With: Arbitration, Arbitration Agreement, US Supreme Court
+Filed Under: In the News Tagged With: Arbitration, Arbitration Agreement, US Supreme Court

 Primary Sidebar